 “Sure, I need a hand out here.
 I’m thinking of cleaning out the basement, maybe having a yard sale.
 Start fresh.
 Do you some good.”

 There was something to his voice.
 Something lighter.
-Growing up he was strict, clean-cut, and demanding.
+Growing up he’d been the strict, clean-cut, no-nonsense type.
 He’d never missed a day of work in his life.
 He spent weekends from sun up to sun down on the 100 acres around the house, gardening and tinkering on the tractor.

 That was the man I knew.

 This guy I couldn’t read.
 I heard him take another pull on the beer.
 Count Basie.
+Just like Papa used to listen to.
 I knew when Mom left it had taken the wind from his sails, I guessed the result was this stranger on the phone.

 “I’ll think about it, Dad.
 I have some stuff to do around here first.”